 In many programming languages like C# and Java the same method can be declared in few variants with the same name and different parameters.
 This goes by the term “method overloading”.
-Now let's see how to write these overloaded methods.
+Now let's see how to write these overloaded methods in C#.

-In programming the way you can identify a method is through the couple of elements of its declaring – name of the method and a list containing its parameters.
-These two elements determine its specification, the so invoked signature of the method.
+In programming methods are identified through the elements of their declaration: name of the method + a list of its parameters.
+These two elements define its specification, the so called “method signature”.

 In this example the method's signature is its name (

-If our program has methods with the same names, but with different signatures, we can say that we have method overloading.
+If our program holds several methods with the same name, but with different lists of parameters (signatures), we can say that we use method overloading.

 As we mentioned, if you use the same name for several methods with different signatures, this means that you are overloading a method.
 The code below shows how three different methods can use the same name, but have different signatures and execute different actions.

 It is important to say that the returned type as a result of the method is not a part of its signature.
-If the returned type was a part of the signature, then the compiler doesn't know which method exactly to call.
+If the returned type was a part of the signature, then the compiler doesn't know which method exactly to call (there is an ambiguity).

-Print(…), the compiler can't know which of the two methods to run.
+Print(…), the compiler can't know which of the two methods to invoke.

 The input is two values of the same type.
 The values can be of